Mary Catterall: Medical career

 Catterall is recognised across the world for her pioneering work in neutron therapy.
 In 1943, she completed her initial training as a physiotherapist before deciding to re-train as a doctor.
 Having passed her first MB, Catterall was accepted at the London Hospital Medical School in an intake of 70 men and seven women.
 In 1959–1960, Catterall was a Research Fellow at the University of Leeds.

-In the 1960s Catterall gained international attention for her work at Hammersmith Hospital using an early 5 MeV cyclotron for neutron therapy treatment.
+In the 1960s, Catterall gained international attention for her work at Hammersmith Hospital using an early 5 MeV cyclotron for neutron therapy treatment.
 She worked at Hammersmith Hospital until 1987, and wrote articles for medical journals during this period.
-In 1978 Catterall gave a guest lecture at the Fermi National Accelerator Laboratory in Illinois.
+In 1978, Catterall gave a guest lecture at the Fermi National Accelerator Laboratory in Illinois.
 By 1982, the Cyclotron Unit at Hammersmith Hospital was at risk of closure, and Catterall was offered a job in the United States of America.

-Catterall was a member of the British Institute of Radiology, Royal College of Radiologists and a Fellow of the American College of Radiology.
-In 1982, Catterall was awarded an honorary degree by Durham University as part of their 150th anniversary events.
+Catterall was a member of the British Institute of Radiology and the Royal College of Radiologists, and a fellow of the American College of Radiology.
+In 1982, Catterall was awarded an honorary degree by Durham University as part of its 150th anniversary events.